Learning Objectives

 The UHURU experiment in Kenya has conducted a survey of Acacia and other tree species in ungulate exclosure treatments.
 Each of the individuals surveyed were measured for tree height (

-isn’t already in your working directory, download the data from the data sets menu on the homepage (UHURU tree survey).Read the data in using the following code:
+HEIGHT), circumference (CIRC) and canopy size in two directions (AXIS_1andAXIS_2).
+If the fileTREE_SURVEYS.txtisn’t already in your working directory, download the data from the data sets menu on the homepage (UHURU tree survey).Read the data in using the following code:

-tree_data <- read.csv(here::here("data/TREE_SURVEYS.txt"), sep = '\t', na.strings = c("dead", "missing", "MISSING", "NA", "?", "3.3."), stringsAsFactors = FALSE)
+tree_data <- read.csv(here::here("data/TREE_SURVEYS.txt"), sep = '\t', na.strings = c("dead", "missing", "MISSING", "NA", "?", "3.3."), stringsAsFactors = FALSE)-

 -